mmlacak/crochess/docs/source/libcc/ccchessboard.rst

     :param ve: Variant to play.
     :param do_setup: Whether to set-up pieces to their initial positions.
-                     If :c:`false`, chessboard returned is empty.
+                     If :c:data:`false`, chessboard returned is empty.
-    :returns: A newly allocated chessboard if successful, :c:`NULL` otherwise.
+    :returns: A newly allocated chessboard if successful, :c:data:`NULL` otherwise.

 .. c:function:: bool cc_chessboard_init( CcChessboard * cb__io, CcVariantEnum ve, bool do_setup )